Education

 Butterfly Scientist

 Children develop their knowledge about butterflies, moths, their life cycle and get crafty with some artwork.
 Key Stage 2 will also focus on adaptations and evolution.
-In the warmer months when butterflies are active, they will work scientifically to explore their natural habitats in our nearby park and wildflower meadow and use keys or spotter sheets to help identify them.
+In the warmer months when butterflies are active, the will work scientifically to explore their natural habitats in out nearby park and wildflower meadow and use keys or spotter sheets to help identify them.

 Workshops are available